 Section 9.
 The Education Committee shall be responsible for promoting and facilitating AGS involvement in earth science education in Austin-area schools and outreach to the general public.

 Section 10.
-The AGS Bulletin Committee is composed of an Editor (Chairperson) and an editorial team responsible for reviewing and publishing geoscientific papers and notes of local or regional interest to AGS and its members.
+The Bulletin Committee is composed of an Editor (Chairperson) and an editorial team responsible for reviewing and publishing geoscientific papers and notes of local or regional interest to AGS and its members.
 Content developed by the Bulletin Committee shall be distributed to the Web Committee for on-line publication on the AGS website and/or other formal publications.

 Section 11.
 The Professional Affairs Committee shall monitor developing issues and rulings of the Texas Board of Professional Geoscientists and provide timely notice of such to AGS members, through notices posted in e-mail bulletins, newsletters, the AGS website, or announcements at regular meetings.